Hawker Hurricane: Production

-In June 1936 the Air Ministry placed its first order for 600 aircraft.
-On 26 June 1936 the Air Ministry approved the type name of "Hurricane" that had been proposed by Hawker, and an informal naming ceremony occurred the following month during an official visit by King Edward VIII to Martlesham Heath.
+In June 1936, the Air Ministry placed its first order for 600 aircraft.
+On 26 June 1936, the Air Ministry approved the type name of "Hurricane" that had been proposed by Hawker, and an informal naming ceremony occurred the following month during an official visit by King Edward VIII to Martlesham Heath.

 It was significantly cheaper to produce than the Supermarine Spitfire and took 10,300 man hours per airframe to produce, compared to 15,200 for the Spitfire, which had many parts formed by hand, with English wheels.
-As war was looking likely, and time was of the essence in providing the RAF with an effective fighter, the authorities expected there to be problems with the more advanced Spitfire, while the Hurricane made use of well proven manufacturing techniques.
+As war was looking likely, and time was of the essence in providing the RAF with an effective fighter, the authorities expected problems with the more advanced Spitfire, while the Hurricane made use of well-proven manufacturing techniques.
 The service squadrons were also already experienced in maintaining aircraft structurally similar to the Hurricane.
-A fabric-covered wing was initially adopted in order to accelerate production, while a higher-performing stressed-skin metal wing was introduced in late 1939.
+A fabric-covered wing was initially adopted to accelerate production, while a higher-performing, stressed-skin metal wing was introduced in late 1939.

 The first production Hurricane I first flew on 12 October 1937, flown by Flight Lieutenant Philip Lucas and powered by a Merlin II engine.
 While a contract for 600 Hurricanes was received on 2 June 1936, deliveries lagged by roughly six months due to a decision in December 1936 to replace the Merlin I with the improved Merlin II, which resulted in many detail alterations.